 The first tool you can use is Google PageSpeed Insights.
 However, there are some important things to remember when interpreting the results.

-1. The data at the top of the tests shows real-user data.
+- The data at the top of the tests shows real-user data.
 This is computed from the Core Web Vitals metrics over a 28-day collection period.
-This is not live data.
+This is not live data, but it’s really the only metrics that matter.
+It’s what you pass or fail on, not lab data.

 INP Debugger

 The next tool we’re big fans of is DebugBear’s free INP Debugger.
-This can be an easy way to test INP on your website and quickly identify the UI elements that are causing the slowest user interactions.
+This won’t pick up everything, as it’s kind of a one off test (with a few clicks).
+It’s not the same as real-user data over time.
+However, it can be an easy way to test INP on your WordPress site and quickly identify the UI elements that are causing the slowest user interactions.

 In this example, on our own website, they detected our cookie prompt and mobile menu as some of the slowest UI interactions.
 This makes perfect sense, as these are really the only moving elements we have.
 They also measured interactions on some of our links, but these were much quicker, between 10-20 ms.